 This article is part of a series of tributes on the career of Justice Stephen Breyer.

-Pratik Shah is head of the Supreme Court and appellate practice at Akin Gump Strauss Hauer & Feld and a former assistant to the solicitor general.
-He clerked for Breyer during the 2003-04 term.
+Aileen McGrath is senior counsel in the Supreme Court and appellate practice at Akin Gump Strauss Hauer & Feld.
+She clerked for Breyer during the 2008-09 term.

 Those of us who had the privilege to clerk for Justice Breyer have many fond and charming memories of the justice, his warmth, and his kindness.
 One of my favorite memories seems appropriate to share after hearing the justice’s remarks at the White House about our country’s ongoing experiment with democracy.
 Some commentators have suggested that Justice Breyer’s speech is a warning signal, reflecting a sense of doom about our nation’s future in light of recent divisive events.
 I had exactly the opposite reaction.

 Justice Breyer has been emphasizing the democratic experiment, and teaching young people about the values embodied in the Constitution and the Gettysburg Address, for decades.
 If he had retired 20 years ago, he would likely have given a very similar speech to the one he gave yesterday.
 Indeed, he gave one such speech to a group of 10th-grade students who visited the court while I was a clerk.
 I remember the speech well because the circumstances leading up to it were especially memorable.